People, Dogs and Parks Strategic Plan

 A public hearing by the Board of Park Commissioners (Board) was held on September 22, 2016 and the public record was held open until October 14, 2016.
 The Board of Park Commissioners will make their recommendations in January instead of November due to scheduling difficulties.
 The date for the Board recommendations will be posted on this site when it is finally determined.

 This plan has also been sent to the Seattle City Council who may review it in the Parks, Seattle Center, Libraries and Waterfront Committee.
 The Superintendent will finalize the plan after considering public testimony, receiving recommendations from the Board, and receiving input from the Seattle City Council.

 The Board of Park Commissioners were briefed on February 25, 2016 on the Superintendent's Preliminary Recommendations and took public testimony.
 This followed a preliminary discussion about issues relating to this policy on Thursday, January 28 where the Board again heard public comment.

-The Draft People, Dogs and Parks Plan will be published in early June with opportunities for public review and comment thereafter.
+The Draft People, Dogs and Parks Plan was published in early June with opportunities for public review and comment thereafter.

 |June - Oct||

 What is the Off-Leash Area Strategic Plan?

 The Seattle Animal Shelter estimates there are close to 150,000 dogs currently in the city of Seattle.
 We are looking for sustainable solutions to help accommodate dogs in a city growing in density.